GuenterQuast/mPIXdaq/README.md

   - `python -m pip install .`

 Now everything is set up to enjoy your miniPIX EDU.
-Just run the *Python* program from any working directory.
+Just run the *Python* program from any working directory by typing

-  ``run_mPIXdaq.py``
+   > ``run_mPIXdaq.py``.

 If you plan to record data, note that the path to the output file is relative to the current working directory.